 I'm an early modernist with a particular interest in popular literary representations of domestic violence in 16th and 17th century England.
-I'm also a happy vegan with a compulsion for cooking vegan food, especially when I can improve on recipes that have traditionally called for less compassionate ingredients.
-I'm also the proud mother of four handsome sons (three human, one feline) and two lovely daughters (one canine, one feline).
-I love my family, my partner, my friends, all things Jacobethan, and feeding people while doing my small part to make the world a better place.
-Everyone's happy!
-And full!
+I'm also a happy vegan with a compulsion for improving recipes that have traditionally called for less compassionate ingredients.
+I love my family, my partner, my animal and human friends, all things Jacobethan, and doing my small part to make the world a better place.

 Okay, you guys: this is absolutely, hands-down, and without any question whatsoever the best mushroom gravy I have ever tasted.
 (As an added bonus, it is also idiot simple.)
 I was getting ready to start the gravy for Thanksgiving dinner, having purchased the necessaries for my mushroom gravy, when it occurred to me that a smooth texture might be nice, as opposed to the somewhat chunkier rendition I usually make.
 It struck me that - just as many curries begin with a paste of onions, chilis, etc. - making a puree of the vegetables might be the best approach.
 What can I say?
 The end result was like the distillation of shroominess; the very essence of rich, earthy, autumnal goodness.
 Suffice to say that I've found my new go-to recipe.
 The menu for today's lunch?
 A mountain of stuffing, surrounded by an ocean of gravy; possibly augmented by a small, offshore island of cranberry sauce.
 Yum.

 Happy (day after) Thanksgiving!

 ~ 1 10 oz package mushrooms, roughly chopped (I used babybellas)

 ~ 2 tbsp. garlic, minced

 ~ 2 tbsp.
 Better Than Bouillon "No Chicken" flavor